solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-04-05 [ZDNet: Solid, l'idée de Tim Berners-Lee pour reprendre le contrôle des données](https://www.zdnet.fr/actualites/solid-l-idee-de-tim-berners-lee-pour-reprendre-le-controle-des-donnees-39882941.htm)

 2019-04-05 [Medium: Why Internet failed and how we can fix it](https://medium.com/blockchangers/why-internet-failed-and-how-we-can-fix-it-c786254ca71f)
+* TimBL mentioned
+* Inrupt mentioned
+* The father of World Wide Web, Tim Berners Lee, has spoken.
+According to him there are three big problems with Internet the way it is todayWe don' t have any control over our personal data anymore.
+Personal data today is sold without the consent of users.
+It is has become too easy to spread misinformation and fake news.
+Marketing for political purposes has to be transparent and accessible.
+To solve this TBL has started a new project — Solid.
+It is an open-source project to restore the power and agency of individuals on the web.
+Its mission is to reshape the web as we know it.
+Solid will foster a new breed of applications with capabilities above and beyond anything that exists today.

 2019-04-05 [Bitcoin News: What Article 13 Means for the Cryptocurrency Industry](https://news.bitcoin.com/what-article-13-means-for-the-cryptocurrency-industry/)
 * TimBL mentioned